youdianhaoxiao/Plant-CE-ERTONG-GAO/README.md

 Through the knowledge learned, make a series of settings about influxdb (Enter your hostname in the link http://hostname.local:8086 and create a new account) and Grafana (use the account:admin and password:admin to log in, http://staff-pi-casa0014.local:3000)

 Then,We can monitor the plants through the monitor and return the data to the web page for viewing.on the afternoon of October 31st I used the Plant Monitor basic prototype, the entire data visualized in charts via telegraf in influxdb, the peak at the beginning was produced when I watered the plant with a full bottle of water.

 ![d68ec4c233479338c35a7ce076d4262](https://github.com/youdianhaoxiao/Plant-CE-ERTONG-GAO/assets/146217421/ef7e7a25-ff96-4594-bdfa-662610f4845c)
-In order to test the temperature, I blew into the DHT22 and We could see that the value reached 60，Then we can see that the temperature starts to slowly change.
+In order to test the temperature, I blew into the DHT22 and We could see that the value reached 60（This shows that the device can be used normally），Then we can see that the temperature starts to slowly change.

 ![a5b9c75e2b6286cfe14fb14430be22d](https://github.com/youdianhaoxiao/Plant-CE-ERTONG-GAO/assets/146217421/b040d530-3ca1-41f2-b548-78b9de34277d)

+When we complete these operations, we can see the data for monitoring the plant soil.